peterjast/reading-note/README.md

 # reading-notes
-This is my codefellows reading notes repository.
+This is my repository for codefellows reading notes.